US Tariffs and Dropshipping: The Complete Hub (2026)

 TL;DR

-The US tariff landscape for dropshippers changed fundamentally in February 2026.
+The US tariff landscape for dropshippers changed fundamentally in February 2026 and has continued to shift.
 The $800 de minimis exemption is dead — every package now requires full customs processing.
 Combined tariffs on Chinese goods stack to 17.5-40% (10% Section 122 + 7.5-25% Section 301 + normal MFN duty).
-The Section 122 surcharge expires July 24 unless Congress extends it.
-New Section 301 investigations launched March 11 target China and 15 other countries — with hearings April 28 and USTR aiming to conclude before July 24.
-A federal court ordered $130 billion in IEEPA refunds on March 4.
-The Axle of Dearborn de minimis lawsuit is proceeding on the merits.
-This hub links to every tariff guide, cost calculator, action plan, and policy update you need to navigate the 2026 tariff environment.
+On May 7, 2026, the Court of International Trade ruled Section 122 unlawful (2-1, Oregon v.
+United States) — but the Federal Circuit entered an administrative stay on May 12, so most importers continue paying 10% at entry under HTS 9903.03.01.
+The permanent injunction went only to three named plaintiffs.
+Section 122 still expires automatically July 24, 2026 unless Congress extends it.
+Two new Section 301 probes launched March 11 (60-economy forced labor; 16-economy overcapacity) with hearings April 28 and May 5 respectively.
+The Trump-Xi summit happened May 14-15 in Beijing, producing aircraft and rare earths deals.
+This hub links to every tariff guide, cost calculator, action plan, and policy update.

 | Factor | Status |